INDIAN UNIVERSITY EDUCATION SYSTEM: A CRITICAL APPRAISAL

 0311.
 To assess power of digital technology in stopping extinction of species and saving the world from extinction.

 0312.
-To determine the power of digital technology in making the future of human better, safer and secure.
+To determine the power of digital technology in making the future of human better,

 0313.
 To determine the power of digital technology for promoting slavery and destroying democracy.